 Six application areas are emerging in the world of manufacturing.
 Some examples include:

-Assembly – A car manufacturer is exploring the use of AR to guide line workers through complex assembly tasks.
+Assembly: A car manufacturer is exploring the use of AR to guide line workers through complex assembly tasks.
 A wind turbine manufacturer is doing the same.
 In both cases, the goal is to prevent mistakes while increasing productivity.
+They both often use electronic components similar to what can be found at Octopart.com to keep efficiency high.

 Manufacturing with VR